 Tongue-tie is a condition characterized by a thick or tight band of tissue (lingual frenulum) that anchors the bottom of the tongue’s tip to the floor of the mouth.
-This condition is usually noticeable from birth, and infants with tongue-tie might have difficulty sticking out their tongue.
+This condition is usually noticeable from birth, and infants with tongue-tie might have difficulty sticking out their tongues.
 This condition can also affect the way a child eats, speaks, and swallows, as well as interfere with breastfeeding.
 Pediatric dentists like our own Dr. Patterson have special training that makes infants and children feel at ease during a consultation and the necessary corrective treatment.

 Sometimes tongue-tie may not cause problems.
 Some cases may require a simple surgical procedure for correction.

 The consequences of an untreated tongue-tie can be many and varied, depending largely on the patient’s age and the severity of the condition.
 As the patient grows older, the corrective treatment becomes more demanding.
 Delay in treatment, therefore, can have negative consequences.

 Lip ties are a similar problem and restrict the movement of the upper lip.
 This restriction can impede the upper lip from folding out, preventing a proper latch.

 For the baby, these may include: